-- The Center for International Education offers two awards underneath the FLAS grant.
-One FLAS award for Fall/Spring academic year (AY) and the one for the summer semester.
+- The Center for International Education offers a Summer semester award underneath the FLAS grant.

-- The Summer fellowship is intended for undergraduate students of any major interested in continuing their study of Arabic, Chinese, Hebrew, Japanese, Korean, Portuguese, or Russian in an intensive summer program.
+- The Summer fellowship is intended for undergraduate students of any major interested in continuing their study of Arabic, Chinese, Hebrew, Japanese, Korean, Portuguese, Russian, or other less-commonly-taught languages (LCTL) in an intensive summer program.
 A summer session qualifies as an intensive language program if it provides a minimum of six (6) weeks of instruction totaling at least 140 contact hours (for intermediate/200 level) or 120 contact hours (for advanced/300+ level of language instruction.
 Courses may be taken through a domestic, virtual, or overseas study program that is pre-approved by the U.S. Department of Education.

 2. Who can apply?

 - Undergraduate students that are expecting to enroll in a Less-Commonly-Taught Foreign Language at the third-semester level or higher.

 - Full-time students (minimum of 12 credits throughout the fellowship period).

 - Students with United States Citizenship status or students that have permanent residency.